wayneyeye/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 2: Below are the steps taken to optimize FPS in pizza.html
-- 1. Reduce the number of moving pizzas in the background.
+- 1. Reduce the number of moving pizzas dynamically as a function to the screen size.
 Improve the positioning algorithm to variable screen size.
-- 2. Reduce object querying time by setting local variables
+- 2. Reduce object querying time by setting local variables and using more efficient query apis.
-- 3. Improve reflow algorithm and reduce FSL. (simplifies animation)
+- 3. Improve update algorithm by eliminating unnecessarrary function calls.